Lucy-Family-Institute/presqt/docs/target_integration.rst

                               Options: [container, item]
                 kind_name str Target specific name for that kind

-                               For example OSF kind_names are: [node, folder, file] container str ID of the container for the resource.
+                               For example OSF kind_names are: [project, folder, file] container str ID of the container for the resource.

                               For example if the resource is a file in a folder then the **container** value would be the ID of the folder